Vuka951/tutorial-code/README.md

 * express-bcrypt: https://www.youtube.com/watch?v=9yIrM7eZwUE
 * express-jwt-auth: https://www.youtube.com/watch?v=BQdm6k4j9kg

 Note: **The code in this repo is an updated and improved version of the ones from the videos.
-(Since the videos are unscripted and relativly short there isn't enought time to explain everything and make the code pretty~ish) **
+(Since the videos are unscripted and relatively short there isn't enought time to explain everything and make the code pretty~ish) **